 A pdf of the walk can be downloaded here.

-Presented for the Geologists’ Association Festival of Geology 2020 as a live trip during the Covid pandemic.
-In the event the trip had to be cancelled because of the second Lockdwown.
-Instead detailed walking instructions and information on those chosen have been written up.
-The tour is based round the monument to George Bellas Greenough in the 200th anniversary year of the publication of his geological map and many of the other tombstones selected are related to this event.
+Presented for the Geologists’ Association Festival of Geology 2021.
+The tour is based round the monument to George Bellas Greenough and was intended for the 200th anniversary year of the publication of his geological map in 2020 but was postponed owning to Covid restrictions.
+Many of the other tombstones selected are related to this event.

 Devised by John Henry of the History of Geology Group and Diana Clements of the London Geodiversity Partnership with some details of the descriptions of the chosen heroes taken from publications by Eric Robinson and Henry Vivian-Neal.

 Download this walk here.

 Greenwich Park Geotrail

 Greenwich Park is the oldest enclosed Royal Park covering 73 hectares with views across the River Thames to the Docklands and the City of London and lies within one of the most interesting areas geologically in Greater London as nearly all the different rock types to be found are in the close vicinity, several under the Park itself.
 This 5km long geotrail has been designed to demonstrate the effect of the geology on the landscape.
 Greenwich Park is part of Maritime Greenwich World Heritage site.